fiskurgit/Skiss/README.md

 # Skiss
 Skiss (Swedish: _Sketch_): an extremely basic 2D animation system for Android.

-It's little more than a game loop, but it's very fast and lightweight and has a similar structure and syntax to [Processing](https://processing.org/).
+It's little more than a game loop, but it's very fast and lightweight and has a structure and syntax influenced by [Processing](https://processing.org/).

-This is very new with limited functionality.

 ## Setup